Nishal3/ETL-using-randomuser-api/README.md

 ```

 ### Database
-You can use a simple postgres container using docker.
+You can run a simple postgres container using docker.
 If you don't have docker, follow [this guide][DOCKER_CE_INSTALL] to install Docker CE.
 If you want to go another route, you could use the sink from confluent cloud and attatch it to a RDS instance.
 In that case all of this database management stuff is not necessary, and the `consumer_node` part of `userd_dag` and the `random_data_gen_consumer` file is not necessary.

 ``` bash
 docker run --name <NAME_OF_CONTAINER> -e POSTGRES_PASSWORD=<YOUR_PASSWORD> -p 5432:5432 -d postgres:latest